phylum-dev/cli/README.md

   ]
 }
 ```
-Here we can see some summary information: the package_score of the job, the package score of axios specifically, the number of dependencies axios has, and the number of vulnerabilities identified in axios version 0.19.0.
+Here we can see some summary information:
+* the package_score of the job
+* the package score of axios specifically
+* the number of dependencies axios requires
+* the number of vulnerabilities identified in axios version 0.19.0.

 In this case the package score of the job and package are the same since the job only has 1 package.

 To get more detailed information about the job, we can use the verbose flag `-V` on phylum-cli.
 ```sh
 ❯ phylum-cli status -i 4860ff81-9b23-4e1b-8062-1cac7454f1d5 -V
 [success] Response object:
 {